andranikasd/KoalaStrike/README.md

 [arp_spoofing]: https://upload.wikimedia.org/wikipedia/commons/3/33/ARP_Spoofing.svg

 ## Detecting ARP Spoofing attack
+> To see more about how to detect ARP Spoofing Go see ["Network Security Hack" by Andrew Lochart](https://edu.anarcho-copy.org/GNU%20Linux%20-%20Unix-Like/network-security-hacks.pdf)

 One program that can help accomplish this is [Arpwatch](ftp://ftp.ee.lbl.gov/arpwatch.tar.gz).
 It works by monitoring an interface in promiscuous mode and recording MAC/IP address pairings over a period of time.
 When it sees anomalous behavior,such as a change to one of the MAC/IP pairs that it has learned, it will send an alert to the syslog.
 This can be very effective in a shared network using a hub, since a single machine can monitor all